josepcasas/ctbs.me/_posts/Notes/2015-04-08-politicorobot.md

 permalink: /twitterbot.html
 ---

-I have been using my easter holidays to work on a project and improve my programming skills.
 Python is getting bigger in the data science community (due to libraries such as Pandas or SciPy) and I feel like it is an increasingly important skill to have.
 I used python a bit for a couple of projects in my undergrad, however I have never been proficient at it (I can get done must stuff I need to).
 In order to get better at it, I will start coding random projects I find interesting.

 The first one happened over the last weekend.
 I saw that [Walter Hickney](https://twitter.com/walthickey) from [FiveThirtyEight](http://fivethirtyeight.com/) had developed a [twitter bot](https://twitter.com/538bot) that mimics someone's twitter updates using Markov chains.
-I though it was a pretty cool thing and it did not sound too complicated (something I could get done in a day).
+I though it was a pretty cool thing and it did not sound too complicated (i.e. something I could get done in a day).
 I was particularly interested in learning how to work with text, implement Markov chains and use the twitter API.
 Long story short, by Sunday night my bot was alive on Twitter.

 </br>
 ## How does it work?